 Oral presentations in the exhibition hall

 Presenters will have the opportunity to present their e-poster orally and reserve a 6 minute slot in a dedicated silent theatre.
+A silent theatre is an informal presentation area within the exhibition hall where people can hear the presenter through headphones.

 A link to access the e-poster template and to book poster presentation and silent theatre slots will be sent to all accepted presenters.
 E-posters must be submitted by 15 October 2017.